Smart Snacks in Schools

-Common Smart Snacks Q&A:
+Common Smart Snacks Q&A

 - What about bulk food fundraisers?
 Are these allowed?
 Bulk food fundraisers not meant for immediate consumption are allowed to be sold during the school day without needing to meet Smart Snacks guidelines.
 This includes Girl Scout Cookies, bulk popcorn, preordered bulk foods or snacks, frozen pizza kits, cookie dough and more.
 Please note that sales of these items is not allowed in the foodservice area during mealtimes.
-See Allowable Food Fundraisers handout for more detail.

 - Can I still serve popcorn made in my school's popcorn machine?
 Generally, popcorn made in machines results in fat and sodium levels that exceed the standards.
 However, MDE and foodservice directors have worked together to find a number of popcorn recipes that meet the standards (see "Recipes" section above).
 Your school or district is also encouraged to come up with its own recipes that meet the guidelines.
 The Product Navigator also has several packaged popcorn options that meet the standards.

 - How will I know if the products sold to students during the school day are non-compliant with this law?
-Try using the Smart Snacks Product Calculator to take help identify if a food or beverage meets the nutrition standards.
-Be careful though – it’s very important to enter the information correctly in the calculator to get accurate results about compliance or non-compliance!
+Try using the Smart Snacks Product Calculator to help identify if a food or beverage meets the nutrition standards.
+Be careful, though – it’s very important to enter the information correctly in the Calculator to get accurate results about compliance or non-compliance!
 When asked in the calculator about the type of protein in the product, “other” (choice ‘e’) must be chosen if the protein listed is not from one of the exempt categories in order to get accurate results.
-For example, if peanuts are the first ingredient listed, but Soy Protein Isolate is the second ingredient (and therefore, the protein source in the product), “other” is the only appropriate choice in the calculator.
+For example, if peanuts are the first ingredient listed, but Soy Protein Isolate is the second ingredient (and therefore, the protein source in the product), “other” is the only appropriate choice in the Calculator.

 - I don’t have time to run all of my products through this calculator!
-Then try contacting your distributor for a list of products they believe meet the Smart Snacks nutrition standards or browse the Product Navigator to help you identify products that meet the Smart Snacks standards.
+Try contacting your distributor for a list of products they believe meet the Smart Snacks nutrition standards or browse the Product Navigator to help you identify products that meet the Smart Snacks standards.
 You can search by company to see if your vendor is in the database and identify compliant products that they have.
 In addition, check out the John C. Stalker Institute of Food and Nutrition “A-List” of products.
-Reminder: just because a company puts a product on a “compliant list” doesn’t exempt you from running that product through the calculator yourself to assure that it really does meet the Smart Snacks nutrition standards.
+Reminder: just because a company puts a product on a “compliant list” doesn’t exempt you from running that product through the Calculator yourself to assure that it really does meet the Smart Snacks nutrition standards.
 Product formulations change frequently and at times it is difficult for distributors to keep up with changes.

 - Our school food service department doesn’t run the school store, snack cart, vending machines, or fundraisers!
-This is where communication to others is going to be key to successful compliance with the Smart Snacks in School rule.
+This is where communication to others is going to be key to successful compliance with the Smart Snacks in School Rule.
 Engage your School or District Business Officer.
 Find out whom in your school or district deals with the vendors and manages actual contracts and let them know about the Smart Snacks nutrition standards.
 Ask them to help you identify contracts that may need amending based on the results of the product inventories you completed, and identify the vendors who need to be contacted.

 - What is a “compliant fundraiser”?
 Entertainment books, “a-thons” (such as walk-a-thon, skate-a-thon, etc.), spirit wear, a school garden-based farmers market, SCRIP, and silent auctions are just a few ideas.
 Log into the Alliance for a Healthier Generation website to find a growing list of allowable fundraisers.